How to Sell Books on X: The Social Media Starter Pack for Writers

 by Sarah Gribble | 0 comments

-Here at The Write Practice we just finished up the latest semester of our Story Cartel Course, a class on how to sell books geared around building relationships in the writing community and beyond.
+Here at The Write Practice, we teach classes on how to sell books geared around building relationships in the writing community and beyond.

 How to Sell Books on Twitter: The Twitter Starter Pack for Writers